 Product Code: FBAPA100

-The Carnival Kit by Fusion Body Art includes 6 Fusion Body Art mini Split Cakes: Fire Flames, Wild Berry, Bold Rose, Snow Queen, Jungle Snake and Leanne's Rainbow.
+This Kit includes 6 Fusion Body Art mini Split Cakes: Fire Flames, Wild Berry, Bold Rose, Snow Queen, Jungle Snake and Leanne's Rainbow.
 It also includes a solid cake of white and 5 split cakes with two colors: Strong Black/ Henna Brown, Cardinal Red/Orange Zest, Magic Magenta/Bright Yellow, Magic Dark Blue/Light Blue, Deep Green/Lime Green.

-What is this face painting palette best for?
+What is the Carnival Kit face painting palette best for?

-This palette is a great way to try out the Fusion Body Art line of face paints.
-This face painting palette contains cakes that are good for a wide variety of designs for boys and girls and makes a great face painting travel kit, or a useful addition to your face paint set up.
-I love this kit because it truly has the most basic split cakes and the most basic solid colors all in one palette!
+This face painting palette contains cakes that are great for a wide variety of designs for boys and girls!
+I love this kit because it truly has basic split cakes and the most needed solid colors all in one palette!
 It is great as a travel kit, as a walk around kit, a fundraising kit, a gift for a new face painter or for your regular gigs for those who like to keep a small condensed kit.
-Read about each cake under the Split Cakes section.
-Each cake is shorter, shallower and wider than the original Split Cakes.

-How to store Fusion Body Art face painting products?
+How to apply, remove and store Fusion face paints?

 What else should I know about Fusion Body Art face paints?

 All Fusion Body Art Prime and Pearl colors are made with US FDA and EU compliant high-quality ingredients and are hypoallergenic.
 They contain no perfume, parabens or lanolin to reduce the risk of allergic reactions.
 Fusion Body Art face paints are vegan and they are not tested on animals.
-Fusion Body Art paints are manufactured in China under the direction and strict supervision of the Fusion Body Art team in Australia, using a formula designed by Fusion Body Art with ingredients sourced and provided by Fusion Body Art.
-All pigments for Prime colors are made in the USA, as well as all FD&C and D&C pigments used on the Pearl range, which guarantees the use of only the safest and highest quality pigments in the production of Fusion Body Art face paints.
-The paraffin wax used on Fusion's Paraffin White and Pearls is one of the finest Japanese waxes available in the market for cosmetic use.
-Fusion Body Art makeup products are great for your cosplay characters, Halloween costume parties, carnivals, fundraisers and more.
-Like all face paint brands, due to changes in environmental temperature and moisture levels, the paint can expand and contract inside the container creating cracks on the surface of the cake, and possibly cause the cake to shrink a bit in its container.
-This does not affect the performance of the product and cracks will seal by themselves once you start using it.
-Depending on the specific binders and pigments used and the environmental conditions, the consistency of the product can vary from hard and dry to soft and clay like.
-Either way, you will still be able to paint perfectly with your cakes.
+Fusion Body Art paints are manufactured in China under the strict supervision of the Fusion Body Art team in Australia, using a formula designed by Fusion Body Art.
+All pigments for Prime colors are made in the USA, as well as all FD&C and D&C pigments used on the Pearl range, which guarantees the use of only the safest and highest quality pigments.
+Check out the bottom of the Fusion Body Art Category Page for more information on this amazing line of face paints!

-Add water to your brush before you apply it to the skin.
 Wash with soap and water, some colours may stain skin temporarily.
 Keep lids closed when not in use.
 All cosmetics can, on rare occasions cause allergic reactions.
 Do not apply to sensitive or broken skin.
 Test by placing a small amount to the wrist, if reaction occurs within 30 minutes discontinue use.
 FDA recommends not to use Pink Sorbet, Magic Magenta, Royal Purple and Fresh Lilac around the eye area.
 Use within 12 months of opening.
 Not tested on Animals.
 Vegan Friendly.
-Glutten Free.
+Gluten Free.
 Perfume Free.
 Paraben Free.
 Because this product can stain other surfaces, please avoid contact with carpets, fabrics and upholstery.
 Access Fusion Body Art MSDS here

 Ingredients: Calcium Carbonate, Acacia Senegal Gum, Glycerin, Polyvinylpyrrolidone, PEG-32, Water (Aqua), may contain: Iron Oxides (1332-37-2)(CI77491), Titanium Dioxide (CI77891), FD&C Yellow 5 (CI19140), FD&C Red 40 (CI16035), FD&C Blue 1 (CI42090), Ultramarines (CI77007), D&C Red 7(CI15850), Mica (CI77019), Aluminum Powder (CI 77000) Conforms to (EC) No. 1223/2009.
 FDA and EU Compliant.
 Made in China.